korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 acc.setPhoneNumber(3424241);
 ```

-We've done here to set the initial parameters, or the initial values of the fields.
+We've done here to set the initial parameters or the initial values of the fields.
-And you can include any other initialization code, you want to perform, in the constructor.
+And you can include any other initialization code you want to perform in the constructor.
 So let's see whether we can replace all this code.

 First, we'll edit our Account.java class, and add a constructor.